KeyboardKit/website/pages/pro/trial.md

 description: The KeyboardKit Pro trial lets you try all pro features before purchasing.
 ---

-[KeyboardKit Pro](/pro) requires a commercial license, but you can test all the pro features with the free trial version before deciding to buy.
+[KeyboardKit Pro](/pro) requires a commercial license, but you can test all the pro features with a free trial version before deciding to buy.

-The trial version requires that you set up your app and keyboard with a certain bundle ID and trial license key.
-You will not be able to send the app to the App Store with the trial version enabled.

-Just [reach out](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20Trial%20Version) with some information about your company and app to get information on how to activate the trial version.
+Just [reach out](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20Trial%20Version) with some information about your company and app to get information on how to get a trial version.

 ## Demo App